 Back to Taylor.

-I take 1,500 milligrams of l-tyrosine in the morning before eating breakfast, and my go-to brand for both value and effect has been Amazing Formulas L-Tyrosine, 180 500mg capsules.
+I sometimes take 1,500 milligrams of l-tyrosine in the morning before eating breakfast.

 I’ve taken my dose both before and after meals, and have generally found that taking it before eating, shortly after waking up, produces the best effects.

 For me personally, and your personal results may vary, l-tyrosine has become a go-to supplement that I’ll be keeping in my medicine cabinet for the foreseeable future.